-To many, retirement can seem like an endless summer with countless possibilities and adventures.
-However, like my children, I’ve found that my retired clients are happiest when they have a plan for spending their newfound freedom.
+Retirement can seem like an endless summer with countless possibilities and adventures.
+Like the end of a school year for a child though, it is easy to become lost if we don’t have activities to structure our days.
+At Legacy Financial Strategies, we have found our newly retired clients are happiest when they have a plan for spending their newfound freedom.

-To make sure you can lead a fulfilling retirement on your terms, here are some ways to prepare, whether retirement is imminent or many years away.
+Here are some ways to prepare to make sure you can lead a fulfilling retirement on your terms, whether retirement is imminent or many years away.

 1. Come up with a plan for your leisure time.

 Start thinking about how you would like to spend your leisure time long before you retire.
 Do you want to volunteer at the local food bank, learn a new hobby, increase your golf games or take up bridge?
 Research the activities you would like to pursue, and consider talking to friends who have already retired to see how they spend their time and what activities they find fulfilling.